darkpalacestudio/darkpalacestudio.github.io/faq.markdown

 # When running the windows installer an error pops-up regarding installing the VST (Error 183)
-Windows is known to have issues with file-locking, before running the installer please make sure that any VST-Host applications are closed and, if present, try to delete the already existing plugin files.
+Windows is known to have issues with file-locking.
+Before running the installer, please make sure that any VST-Host applications are closed and, if present, try to delete the already existing plugin files before installation.

 # When I try opening the plugin UI nothing shows up (But it does not crash)
-This is a known bug and we are working on fixing this, for now this can be fixed by going to the respective plugin folder and deleting a file called `_editor.json`.
+This is a known issue with some DAWs.
+For now this can be fixed by going to the respective plugin folder and deleting a file called `_editor.json`.
 The file can be located in the following folders: